Film tax credit audits boosting case for greater oversight

-ATLANTA - Two recent critical audits of Georgia’s generous film tax credit are helping build support for legislation calling for greater scrutiny of all of the myriad tax incentives the state offers to attract jobs.
+ATLANTA -- Two critical audits of Georgia’s generous film tax credit are helping build support for legislation calling for greater scrutiny of all of the myriad tax incentives the state offers to attract jobs.

 A bill the Senate Finance Committee passed unanimously Feb.
 3 calls on the governor’s office to contract with independent auditors to review up to five tax-incentive programs each year and determine whether their economic impact is worth what the state spends on them.